LukeHackett/aws-certificated-security-speciality-study-notes/chapter-03/README.md

 *AWS Organisations* provides you with a centralised view of billing, access control, and the ability to share cross-account resources.
 Additionally, you can automate account provisioning by using the AWS Organisations APIs.

-AWS Accounts can be grouped into organisational units (OU) and can have service control policies (SCPs) assigned to limit the permissions within an account.
+The main account is known as the management account, with all child accounts being grouped into organisational units (OU) and can have service control policies (SCPs) assigned to limit the permissions within an account.

 OUs allow you to group accounts and other organisational units in a hierarchical structures, thus providing the ability to mimic your own organisational structure, as shown below.

 ![Organisations Account Hierarchy](./organisations-account-hierarchy.png)

+AWS Organisations allow for account level spitting of workloads, as well as enabling a standard set of services that all accounts should use, such as configuring CloudTrail to send logs into a centralised logged account.

 ### Service Control Policies